Guide to Capital Markets Tribunal Proceedings

 Is the Tribunal a court?
 Are there judges?

 While securities law may be dealt with by criminal or civil courts, this document does not discuss proceedings before any court.
-Enforcement Staff can start quasi-criminal proceedings in the Ontario Court of Justice for alleged violations of Ontario securities law.
+The Commission can start quasi-criminal proceedings in the Ontario Court of Justice for alleged violations of Ontario securities law.
 That Court has the authority to impose financial sanctions and jail terms.
-Enforcement Staff can also start civil proceedings in the Superior Court of Ontario.
+The Commission can also start civil proceedings in the Superior Court of Ontario.

 Adjudicators, including a Chief Adjudicator, are appointed to the Tribunal for a fixed term by the Ontario Lieutenant Governor in Council.